To one generation of fans, he was the “Wildest” show in Vegas and Tahoe.

 At least two of Prima’s children are carrying on the family act, including his son Louis Prima, Jr. and his daughter Lena.
 Keely Smith also continues to record and perform.

-Prima made the news recently, when he received a posthumous star on the Hollywood Walk of Fame in July of 2010.
+Prima made the news again recently, when he received a posthumous star on the Hollywood Walk of Fame in July of 2010.

 * Another great film scene (not currently posted on YouTube but available on DVD) features Prima singing and playing Johnny Mercer’s classic “I’m an Old Cowhand” alongside Bing Crosby, Bob Burns, Martha Raye and Frances Farmer in the 1936 film, Rhythm on the Range.